XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

 * `99`  When we run out of digits, we ...
 * `100` ... start back at 0 again, but add 1 on the left

 In decimal number system, there’s the one position, the 10 position, the 100 position, and so on.
-For example, a nine in the 100 position is a 900.
+For example, a three in the 100 position is a 300.

 <p align="center">
    Figure 4: Three hundred and twenty seven